 The hike into Wadi Shab

-About 15 minutes into the walk the path turns from dust and shingle into rock.
+About 15 minutes into the walk the path turns from shingle into rock.
 Be very careful on the slippery rocks which have been polished by thousands of pairs of feet.

 The path has been improved for visitors with most cracks in the rock cemented over but you still need to watch your step, especially as the route starts to rise along the side of the wadi.